DNishanth/MultiLine-Text-Selection/README.md

 You can also install the extension directly from the Chrome Web Store at:

 ### Usage
 Make each selection while holding down ctrl.
 Clear all selections by clicking without holding ctrl.
-Undo the most recent selection by pressing ctrl-z.
+Undo with ctrl-z.

 Right click the final selection (dark blue) for search options.
 Select MultiSearch to open a search tab for each selection.